-ECCP and high school special student applicants must be in the 9th or 12th grade in a recognized high school and rank at or above the 75th percentile of their high school class.
+ECCP and high school special student applicants must be in the 9th through 12th grade in a recognized high school and rank at or above the 75th percentile of their high school class.

 - Submit the following to their high school guidance counselor or principal:

 - Applicants should ask their guidance counselor or principal to: